 Listed below are several projects I have worked on previously or am currently working on.
-Click each for a description or for the file (if specified).
+Click each for a description, video, screenshots, source code, and/or for the game executable (if available).

 Spacer is a 2D arcade-style shooting game built with Unity 4.3 with many classic features used in a 2D game such as parallax scrolling, randomized generation of enemies and background objects, game state management, and several other features.